svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 computation and is what will be returned from `run_eval` in the end.

-What is essential here is that within the loop there is a `switch` statment that branches depending on what kind of expression is in the variable `curr_exp` within the context.
+What is essential here is that within the loop there is a `switch` statement that branches depending on what kind of expression is in the variable `curr_exp` within the context.

 ```